10 B2B Growth-Hacking Tactics for Lead Generation

 5. Create your community.

-Part of your growth hacking strategy should involve building, creating, and maintaining a community.
+Part of your B2B growth marketing strategy should involve building, creating, and maintaining a community.
 Take, for instance, Qualaroo, who did a great job, when they created Growth Hackers.
 Moz and Hubspot have also created dynamic and engaged communities around their products.

 6. Work on your LinkedIn presence because it is the most effective B2B social network.